 It really doesn’t matter if you are looking for something simple or a bit more fancy, both Jindabyne and Cooma will have you covered.

-That said, I’ve got a couple of recommendations for Jindabyne, in particular:
+That said, I’ve do have a couple of recommendations around Jindabyne, in particular:

 If you are looking to unwind, then your best bet will be either the Banjo Patterson Inn or Lake Jindabyne Hotel.
 Both offer a decent pub-style menu (offering specials on alternative nights if you are on a budget) with a good selection of beverages and ample opportunity to kick on after if you so desire.

 If you are looking for something a little more low-key, and maybe just a decent feed, then I would recommend Mario’s Mineshaft, Thai E Saan and the Beach Burrito Co.
 All excellent options but tend to get busy in peak season, so book ahead.

-Realistically there is no shortage of options within easy walking distance of Nuggets Crossing (the main shopping center).
+Realistically though, there is no shortage of options all within easy walking distance of Nuggets Crossing (the main shopping center).

 Where Do You Get Snow Gear?

 If this headline grabbed your interest, then the chances are you won’t own your own snow gear.
 Don’t fret!
 There are several options for picking up snow gear no matter what you are looking for.

-However if you’d like a bit more variety and the option to save a bit of money on the rental prices and probably end up with better gear, there are several shops in both Jindabyne and Cooma that offer both sales and rentals.
+However if you’d to save a bit of money on the rental prices and probably end up with better gear, there are several shops in Jindabyne and Cooma that offer both sales and rentals.